Bauxitedev/bitmapflow/README.md

 ## Usage

 [You can download the executables here](https://github.com/Bauxitedev/bitmapflow/releases).
-(Windows only for now).
+(Windows and Linux only for now).
 You'll need to install the [Visual Studio Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) first (unless you already have Visual Studio 2015 or newer installed).
 Other than that, it should work out of the box.

 [A video tutorial on how to use the program can be found here.](https://youtu.be/rC359dDAMiI)